exelsor/Dataset_for_Powerbi_capstoneproject/README.md

-## Download the csv or xlsx flie for your project.
+## Download the csv or xlsx file for your project.